Access the latest news, analysis and trends impacting your business.

 Our Board of Directors has adopted a Political Contributions Policy to help ensure that any political contributions and expenditures are done in a manner consistent with the company’s commitment to the highest standards of ethics and business integrity and to protect and enhance shareholder value.
 In addition, our Board has oversight responsibility for Broadridge PAC spending, corporate expenditures to influence public policy, dues and other contributions to trade associations, and the company’s lobbying priorities and activities.

-Our Political Contributions Policy provides that no company resources, including the use of company premises, equipment or property, or company funds, may be contributed to any federal political candidate, political committee (other than for the administrative or solicitation expenses of the Broadridge PAC, as permitted by law), political party, state ballot measure committee or to any other organization for the purpose of attempting to influence elections or ballot measures.
+Our Political Contributions Policy provides that no company resources, including the use of company premises, equipment or property, or company funds, may be contributed to any federal, state or political candidate, political committee (other than for the administrative or solicitation expenses of the Broadridge PAC, as permitted by law), political party, state ballot measure committee or to any other organization for the purpose of attempting to influence elections or ballot measures.
 Additionally, our Political Contributions Policy prohibits contributions to social welfare organizations formed under Section 501(c)(4) of the Internal Revenue Code of 1986, as amended.

 View our Political Contributions Policy.

 View our Political Contributions Disclosure: